Jamie Foster Brown: Personal

 Jamie Foster Brown's hometown is Chicago, Illinois.
-Brown and her sister Stella Foster were raised in an Englewood, Chicago neighborhood.
-Her parents were Peter James and Mamie Lee Foster and they were neighborhood storekeepers.
-She was educated at Calumet High School, started college in Chicago, and later transferred and then graduated with a B.A. from Stockholm University.
-Her sister Stella Foster also wrote for Sister 2 Sister magazine, worked with Irv Kupcinet, an entertainment journalist at the Chicago Sun-Times, and after his death wrote her own column and retired in 2012.
+She and her sister Stella Foster were raised in an Englewood, Chicago neighborhood.
+Her parents, Peter James and Mamie Lee Foster, were neighborhood storekeepers.
+Brown was educated at Calumet High School, started college in Chicago, and later transferred and then graduated with a B.A. from Stockholm University.

+Her sister Stella Foster also wrote for Sister 2 Sister magazine.
+She worked with Irv Kupcinet, an entertainment journalist at the Chicago Sun-Times, and after his death wrote her own column and retired in 2012.

-She was married to Dr. Lorenzo Brown, a former economist, from 1970 until his death in 2015.
+Brown was married to Dr. Lorenzo Brown, a former economist, from 1970 until his death in 2015.
 The family made Stockholm, Sweden their home for nine years while the couple had two sons, Randy and Russell, and Foster attended university.
-Her son Randy was wounded by gunfire in 1992 when he was 17 years old, and Foster appeared on NBC's America the Violent with Tom Brokaw to discuss the issue of violence from a parent's perspective.
+Randy was wounded by gunfire in 1992 when he was 17 years old, and Foster appeared on NBC's America the Violent with Tom Brokaw to discuss the issue of violence from a parent's perspective.
 Her husband and two sons worked for the magazine.

 Career

-Jamie Foster Brown once worked with the Chicago-based Zenith Radio Company.
+Brown once worked with the Chicago-based Zenith Radio Company.

 In 1979, Brown started a ticket company, Washington Theater Group.
-She then worked for Robert Johnson's Black Entertainment Television (BET), first in advertising as a secretary and then later was promoted to a TV producer for Video Soul and Video LP programs until leaving in 1987.
+She then worked for Robert Johnson's Black Entertainment Television (BET), first in advertising as a secretary, later being promoted to a TV producer for Video Soul and Video LP programs.
+She left the network in 1987.
 As a TV producer, Brown had met musical talent, such as Whitney Houston and others, and would later use her contacts for her entertainment reporting.
 Brown has said in interviews that she is not a writer but an interviewer and storyteller, and she wanted to write stories about how celebrities were made.
-Brown formed the idea for her own magazine while writing for Impact magazine and other publications.
+She formed the idea for her own magazine while writing for Impact magazine and other publications.

-Jamie Foster Brown has owned and published Sister 2 Sister magazine since its launch in 1988.
-Her magazine was published from Lanham, Maryland and later from Takoma Park, Maryland.
-Expanding on the brand, Brown created and serves as an entertainment journalist for the syndicated radio program Sister 2 Sister Celebrity Update While at Sister 2 Sister, Brown was a regular guest on the Joan Rivers Show and on the Tom Joyner Morning Show.
+Brown has owned and published Sister 2 Sister magazine since its launch in 1988.
+The magazine was published from Lanham, Maryland and later from Takoma Park, Maryland.
+Expanding on the brand, Brown created and serves as an entertainment journalist for the syndicated radio program Sister 2 Sister Celebrity Update.
+While at Sister 2 Sister, Brown was a regular guest on the Joan Rivers Show and the Tom Joyner Morning Show.

 Notable works of journalism

-Jamie Foster Brown is known for interviewing her subjects in-depth and not presenting black celebrities as superficial.
+Brown is known for interviewing her subjects in-depth, and for not presenting black celebrities as superficial.